Steven-Galvin/rubytime/README.md

 Finally, start the app by running `rackup`.

+## Heroku Deployment

+The app is currently live on Heroku [here.](https://dry-brushlands-71318.herokuapp.com/)

+## API Documentation

+The ORM bits of this project are live on [Github Pages.](https://tenebrousedge.github.io/rubytime)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.